eyarazar/B2R2/README.md

 ICASSP 2022 - 2022 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Singapore.

-A code example for evaluating B2R2 can be found in the script test_B2R2.py.
+To evaluate B2R2, you can use the provided code example in the `test_B2R2.py` script.
+The implementation of the algorithm can be found in the script `B2R2.py`.
-The implementation of the algorithm is detailed in  B2R2.py

 # Citation